pajtai/grunt-useref/README.md

 ## Tests

-Currently there are no formal tests, but the `test` directory does have a working sample setup.
+Currently there are no autmated tests, but the `test` directory does have a working sample setup.
 To try out the sample run it from the `grunt-useref` directory using:

 ```bash